verse-lab/doppler/DOPPLER_evaluation/README.md

 cd ./DOPPLER_evaluation
 chmod +x ./demo_run.sh
 ```
 If you want to save the execution time, you can use `--skip_reg true` to disable the step of converting DFA to regular expression.
 Because this process takes a long time in some programs and skipping it would not the experiment results.
-If you want to check the regular expression of some DFAs, you use the online conversion tool, [FSM2Regex](https://ivanzuzak.info/noam/webapps/fsm2regex/), by directly copying the content of `dfa.txt` to the input field.
+If you want to check the regular expression of some DFAs, you can use the online conversion tool, [FSM2Regex](https://ivanzuzak.info/noam/webapps/fsm2regex/), by directly copying the content of `dfa.txt` to the input field.

 ### Run real experiments
 Execute: